-The cord is removed together with the overlying skin and the skin is replaced with a graft.
-This graft is usually taken from the upper arm or groin.
+• The cord is removed together with the overlying skin and the skin is replaced with a graft taken usually from the upper arm or groin.
 This procedure is usually undertaken for recurrent disease, or for extensive disease in a younger individual.